glehmann/tree-sitter-kanata/CONTRIBUTING.md

 # Contributing

-Thank you to contribute `tree-sitter-scheme`.
+Thank you to contribute `tree-sitter-kanata`.

 ## Workflow